The Gathering Table

 Since 2006, The Gathering Table has offered lunch menus centered around the fresh, organic produce grown in the four acre on-site garden and orchard.
 Seasonal fresh fruits and vegetables, locally raised beef, pork, lamb and poultry and desserts that are rich in flavor and beauty will be the foundation for menu options that change almost weekly.
 Prices range from $6 to $8 for entrees, desserts $3 to $3.50.

-Ham and Cheese Sandwich: Bridgewater Farms Ham, Asparagus, Basil Aioli, Housemade Mustard, and Greens
+Ham and Cheddar Sandwich: Boyer Family Farms Ham, Sharp Cheddar, Cranberry Relish, Housemade Mustard, and Greens on Whole Wheat Toast

 Gathering Table Friday evening hours in 2013 are from 5:30 to 8 pm.
 The restaurant is also open from 5:30 to 8 pm on the first Saturday night of each month.
 Reservations are strongly recommended for evening dining.
 Dinner entrees range from $12 to $15, desserts from $3 to $4.